 Listing

-The process of placing NFTs on a marketplace to begin trading.
+Listing refers to the process of placing NFTs on a marketplace to initiate trading.

 M2E